Experimental Design under Network Interference: Introduction

-The problem of experimental design is receiving growing attention in recent years.
-A simple approach for experimental design may consist of dividing units into clusters \citep{hudgens2008toward}.
-Methods in such a setting include clustered experiments \citep{eckles2017design, taylor2018randomized} and saturation design experiments \citep{baird2018optimal, basse2016analyzing, pouget2018dealing}.

-Whereas extensions of clustered experiments to fully connected graphs are available \citep{ugander2013graph}, two drawbacks characterize such designs: (i) they impose severe limitations on the set of causal estimands that may be considered - without allowing for separate identification of direct and spillover effects; (ii) they drastically reduce the \textit{effective} sample size of the experiment.
-Instead, saturation design experiments require mutually independent clusters, and they do not apply to a fully connected network.
-Optimal randomization for saturation design experiments also requires knowledge of the variance and covariance across individuals \citep{baird2018optimal}.

-Recent literature in statistics and econometrics discusses design mechanisms under alternative modeling assumptions without exploiting knowledge from a pilot study in the estimation of the variance.
-For instance, \cite{basse2018model} assume Gaussian outcomes, dependence but \textit{no interference} across units. \cite{wager2019experimenting} discuss instead \textit{sequential} randomization for optimal pricing strategies under global interference, without discussing the problem of inference on treatment effects.
-A further reference includes \cite{kang2016peer} which discuss encouragement designs instead in the presence of interference, without focusing on the problem of variance-optimal design. \cite{basse2018limitations} discuss limitations of design-based causal inference under interference.
-Finally, \cite{jagadeesan2017designs} and \cite{sussman2017elements} discuss the design of experiments for estimating \textit{direct} treatment effects only, whereas this paper considers a more general class of estimands, which may include overall and spillover effects.
+This paper connects to a recent literature in statistics and econometrics that studies experimental design under interference without using pilot information for inference on treatment effects.
+We show that incorporating a pilot can substantially improve precision.
+Relevant references include clustered experiments \citep{eckles2017design, taylor2018randomized, ugander2013graph} and saturation designs \citep{baird2018optimal, basse2016analyzing, pouget2018dealing}, which typically assume clustered observations.
+Additional related work includes \cite{basse2018model}, who assume Gaussian outcomes and no spillover effects; \cite{wager2019experimenting}, who study sequential randomization for optimal pricing under global interference (without focusing on inference for treatment effects); and \cite{kang2016peer}, who analyze encouragement designs (without variance-optimal design). \citet{basse2018limitations} discuss limits of design-based causal inference under interference, and \citet{jagadeesan2017designs, sussman2017elements} design experiments for direct effects only, whereas we consider a broader class of estimands, including overall and spillover effects. \citet{viviano2020policy} studies policy inference and welfare under unobserved networks and clusters.
+To our knowledge, none of these papers study variance-optimal two-wave designs.

-We relate to a large literature on optimal experimental design in the $i.i.d.$ setting for batch experiments, which can be divided into ``one-stage'' procedures \citep{harshaw2019balancing, kasy2016experimenters, kallus2018optimal, barrios2014optimal}, and randomization ``with a pilot study'' \citep{bai2019optimality, tabord2018stratification}.
-Our setting relates to this latter strand of literature.
-Dependence and interference across observations induce at least two challenges: (i) the use of a pilot restricts the selection of participants in the main experiments, due to possible dependence between pilot units and individuals in the main experiments.
-Such restrictions motivate the ``regret'' analysis discussed in the current paper; (ii) the optimization problem induces arbitrary dependence on treatment assignment, due to interference conditions, which, together with the dependence across units, motivates the asymptotic analysis discussed in this paper.